Blake Annen

-Blake David Annen (born May 28, 1991) is an American former professional football tight end who played for the Chicago Bears of the National Football League (NFL).
-He played college football at Cincinnati.
+Blake David Annen (born May 28, 1991) is an American former professional football player who was a tight end for the Chicago Bears of the National Football League (NFL).
+He played college football for the Cincinnati Bearcats.
 He was also a member of the Philadelphia Eagles, New Orleans Saints, Green Bay Packers, and Buffalo Bills.

 Early life

 Annen played high school football for the Upper Arlington High School Golden Bears in Upper Arlington, Ohio.
 He helped the Golden Bears win the Ohio Capital Conference Central Division Championship in 2008.
 He recorded 30 receptions for 800 yards and 12 touchdowns in his high school career.
 He was named the top tight end in the state by OhioVarsity.com.

 College career

 Annen played for the Cincinnati Bearcats from 2010 to 2013.
 He was redshirted in 2009.

 Professional career

 Pre-draft

 Annen ran his 40-yard dash time at 4.41 seconds at Cincinnati's 2014 Pro Day in addition to posting 25 reps on the bench press, which ultimately made him a priority undrafted free agent.
 He was rated the 12th best tight end in the 2014 NFL draft by NFLDraftScout.com.